 It's not easy refuting Green

 Ya know, we're not usually big bash-Fox-News-for-the-sake-of-bashing-Fox-News types around here.
-However, a new blog from reporter Lauren Green has really rubbed us the wrong way, due to its lack of research, gross leaps in logic, inclusion of eye-opening voices, and misusage of the term "church verses [sic] state."
-So that being the case, we will now try to highlight some the problems we find in Ms. Green's piece.
-Though bear with us on this, as her piece is sort of all over the place, which probably means that our refutation will be as well.
+However, a new blog from reporter Lauren Green has really rubbed us the wrong way, due to its lack of research, gross leaps in logic, inclusion of eye-opening voices, and misuse of the phrase "church verses [sic] state."
+So that being the case, we will now try to highlight some of the problems we find in Ms. Green's commentary (*though bear with us on this, as her piece is sort of all over the place, which probably means that our refutation will be as well).

 The first misstep as we see it comes when she discusses how the Dem candidates handled a question regarding personal faith views on gay marriage during Monday's presidential debate.
 Green says of Obama and Edwards' answers:

 As I've listened to politicians dance around the homosexuality and religion issue, it seems none of them actually know what the Bible says about it, or if they do, they avoid discussing it.
 After all, the theologians have their own major disputes over the issue; for example, in the Episcopal Church, it is the cause of an ongoing schism.